trigger-corp/Forge-Documentation/source/modules/payments.rst

 If you create "managed" items on Google Play or "Non-Consumable" items on iTunes Connect then you can restore purchases the user has made at a later date, if they have reinstalled your app or moved to another device.

-To restore transactions made on another install or another device use ``forge.payments.restoreTransactions``, calling this may cause the user to be prompted for login details, so it is best to only call then when first setting up an application, or if a user specifically requests it.
+To restore transactions made on another install or another device use ``forge.payments.restoreTransactions``, calling this may cause the user to be prompted for login details, so it is best to only call it when first setting up an application, or if a user specifically requests it.
 Any restored transactions will be returned through the ``transactionReceived`` listener.

 Receipts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~